khakhalin/notes/keywords/random_forest.md

 Parent: [[05_Ensembles]]
 Related: [[bagging]], [[boosting]]

-The idea: construct many full trees, by bagging (partial data), but also by providing to every tree a random subset of features (aka **feature bagging**; typically √p features out of p total, or something like max(5, p/3), ref: [wiki](https://en.wikipedia.org/wiki/Random_forest#From_bagging_to_random_forests)).
-This is an improvement upon bagging, as it makes trees less correlated, more diverse.
-In this approach, trees are always built to maximal depth, which makes them quite overfitted, but it's OK, as there are many of them.
+The idea: construct many full trees, by bagging (generating partial data with subsetting, aka **sample with replacement**), but also by only considering a random subset of features at every split, aka **feature bagging**, aka **Random subspace method**.
+Typically, we use √p features out of p total, or something like max(5, p/3) (according to Wikipedia).
+This is an improvement upon bagging, as it makes trees less correlated, and way more diverse.
+In this approach, trees are always built to maximal depth, which makes every individual tree quite overfit, but it's OK, as there are many of them.
+All trees have an equal weight in the final classification.

-> Not sure if the sequence in which different values are used for splits is also randomized for each tree, or allowed to be optimal.
-I'd expect that both approaches could be possible, depending on dimensionality?
-Is it true?

-All trees usually have an equal vote in the final classification.

-Random forests are great for ranging features in terms of their usefulness, as one can see at the average performance of trees that include a certain feature, and compare it to the average performance of all trees in a forest (aka **Feature Importance**).
+Random forests are also great for ranging features in terms of their usefulness, as one can look into average performance of trees that use a certain feature (or use it at one of the early splits perhaps?), and compare them to the average performance of all trees in a forest (aka **Feature Importance**).
 Scikit-Learn, for example, computes these scores automatically.

+# Varieties and extensions

-A similar approach: **Extra Trees** of **Extremely Randomized Trees**, where for each tree the first split is made at random (random feature, random point), then the rest of a tree is allowed to be optimized.
+**Extra Trees** or **Extremely Randomized Trees**: same as RF, but for each tree the first split is made at random (random feature, random point), then the rest of a tree is allowed to be optimized.
 Sometimes performs better than a standard RF, sometimes not.

+**Unsupervised RF**: according to Wikipedia (3 references), one can generate fake data with roughly same statistics as the real data (aka reference distribution), then use RF to find real data in a cloud of fake data.
+Can help to find clusters, statistical anomalies etc. Can also be used to calculate **random forest dissimilarity** between two sets of data (??? #todo)

+# Refs

+* History of the method: https://en.wikipedia.org/wiki/Random_forest
+*